 So you have one sports fanatic and the other an avid reader!
 Ensure that you walk the talk and appreciate their differences.
 This will, in turn, allow them to appreciate their differences instead of them becoming a conflict point.
 You also need to consciously work at building a culture where each one is encouraged to talk through their feelings.
 This sets the right agenda for the future where lack of communication often comes in the way of relationships.

 Allow them to work out their own problems

 While it is quite tempting to try and solve their conflicts soon as they occur, the fact is all you need to do is equip them with the right skills to help them work out their issues.
 Whether it is effective listening skills or helping them use i-messaging that allows them to share what they feel instead of blaming the other, can all help them resolve their own issues.
 You could also help them role-play conflict situations in non-conflicting times.
 This will help them see how they could respond differently to situations.

 Needless to say, also that this needs to be age-appropriate.
 So, dealing with a toddler will be vastly different from dealing with a pre-teen.
 Also, if you notice things going out of hand or if the conflict gets into a physical fight, you sure need to intervene.

 Above everything have a strong relationship with each child so that they grow up feeling totally loved and absolutely secure!
 Being fair and consistent with the children is the key.
-The feeling of security will spill over into their sibling relationships as well.
+The feeling of security will spill over into their sibling bond and relationships as well.